oskardudycz/EventSourcing.JVM/workshops/introduction-to-event-sourcing/src/test/java/io/eventdriven/introductiontoeventsourcing/solved/e02_getting_state_from_events/README.md

 # Exercise 02 - Getting the current entity state from events

-Having a defined structure of events and an entity representing the shopping cart from the [previous exercise](../e01_events_definition), fill a `GetShoppingCart` function that will rebuild the current state from events.
+Having a defined structure of events and an entity representing the shopping cart from the [previous exercise](../e01_events_definition), fill a `getShoppingCart` function that will rebuild the current state from events.

 If needed you can modify the events or entity structure.